TRIPTYK/nfw-cli/docs/New.md

 $ nfw new <path> --seed / -s
 ```
 ### --docker
-- Description: Create a simple configurated MySQL docker container (only if noConfigDb is false).
+- Description: Creates a simple configurated MySQL docker container (only if noConfigDb is false).
 - Type: boolean
 - Alias: -d
 - Default: false